PaigeSpiller/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 The funding goal of a theater campaign impacted the overall success rate.
 In general, lower funding goals cooresponded with higher rates of successful campaigns.
-Notably, campaigns under $5,000 saw great success with an average success rate of 68%.
+Notably, campaigns under $5,000 had acceptional performance with an average success rate of 68%.
 Once campaign goals reached $20,000 the rate of failure exceeded the rate of success (with a few exceptions).
 These exceptions fell within the funding goal bracket of $35,000 - $49,999 and will be discussed in the limitations section below.
 Overall, the average failure rate of a campaign over $20,000 was 66%.
 The below graph shows the coorelation between the funding goal set and the success of a theater campaign.

 ![Outcomes_vs_Goals.png](Resources/Outcomes_vs_Goals.png)